AndyG-unibe/Resample-ReprojectCosmoRea2-6/README.md

 * Andy Gschwind, 14-111-900

-* Jan Liechti, 14-
+* Jan Liechti, 12-924-346

 This project is our homework submission for the seminar Geodata analysis and modeling at the University of Bern in Switzerland.

 ***
 ### Overview

-This script should improve the work with Cosmo-Rea precipitation datasets.
+This script improves the work with Cosmo-Rea precipitation datasets.
 It contains the following processing steps:

-* Downloading datasets directly via Python
+* Downloading datasets directly from ftp-server via Python

 * Transforming the cummulative precipitation values to hourly precipitation values